Albania in the Eurovision Song Contest 2007: Semi-finals

 The semi-finals of Festivali i Këngës took place on 21 December and 22 December 2006, respectively.
 15 contestants participated in the first semi-final and 16 in the second, with the highlighted ones progressing to the grand final.

 Final

 The grand final of Festivali i Këngës took place on 23 December 2006 and was broadcast at 21:00 (CET).
-Frederik Ndoci and Aida Ndoci emerged as the winners with "Balada e gurit" and were simultaneously announced as representing Albania in the Eurovision Song Contest 2007.
+"Balada e gurit" performed by Frederik Ndoci and Aida Ndoci emerged as the winner and was simultaneously announced as representing Albania in the Eurovision Song Contest 2007.